aselshall/eds/README.md

 - Fina Exam 30%

 General notes
-- Grades Due from Faculty by Tuesday, 06 May 2024
+- Grades Due from Faculty by Noon - Tuesday, 06 May 2025
 - If you are falling behind, consult the academic calendar for the last day to drop.
 - Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)